natekford/YACCS/README.md

 ## Examples

-For examples of command definitions, see [this](https://github.com/advorange/YACCS/tree/master/src/YACCS.Examples/Commands).
+For an example of command definitions, see [this](https://github.com/advorange/YACCS/blob/master/src/YACCS.Examples/Commands/Commands.cs).

 For an example of commands instantiation and execution, see [this](https://github.com/advorange/YACCS/blob/master/src/YACCS.Examples/Program.cs).